Boxed (BOXD) & Its Peers Critical Analysis

 |-7.26%

 36.9% of Boxed shares are owned by institutional investors.
 Comparatively, 50.9% of shares of all “Catalog & mail – order houses” companies are owned by institutional investors.
-10.0% of Boxed shares are owned by insiders.
-Comparatively, 27.6% of shares of all “Catalog & mail – order houses” companies are owned by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.
+10.0% of Boxed shares are owned by company insiders.
+Comparatively, 27.6% of shares of all “Catalog & mail – order houses” companies are owned by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

 Summary